lensesio-workshops/Community_Lenses_Setup/README.md

 `ACCEPT_EULA=true docker compose up`

 You need to add the `ACCEPT_EULA` statement to enable the community license.
 The very first time you run this command it will take a few moments longer than usual because Docker has to download all the container images needed to run the various components.

+First time run will take about 3m30s all the way up to 5 minutes depending on your internet connection as well the overall speed and resouces of your docker system.
+After this initial download subsquent runs of `ACCEPT_EULA=true docker compose up` should only take up to 1m30s.

 Once it's all up and running it should look like this in Docker Desktop:

 ![screenshot of Docker Desktop with Lenses Community Edition running](/images/docker_desktop.png)